 What is ACNC’s approach to working with ADHD?

 Think about a fire alarm going off in your house.
 Instead of simply clicking the “off” button on the alarm, our approach would be to locate the source of the smoke, perhaps a fire, and extinguish the fire.

 Most standardized treatments for ADHD are solely based on symptom management, which would be like the example described above of the button on the alarm.
-Central nervous system stimulants are often prescribed to mitigate inattentiveness and hyperactivity related to ADHD (such as Adderall).
-However, the individual suffering from ADHD does not have an “adderall deficiency.”
-The area of the brain responsible for focus, isn’t firing appropriately, or isn’t integrating with other regions.
+Central nervous system stimulants are often prescribed to mitigate inattentiveness and hyperactivity related to ADHD.
+The area of the brain responsible for focus, isn’t firing appropriately, or isn’t integrating with other regions

 Our approach to ADHD is comprehensive, and multimodal.
 We start with a comprehensive history and neurological examination including primitive reflex testing, and specialty diagnostic testing that looks at eye tracking, balance, coordination and heart rate variability.
 We often run specialty testing like Organic Acids Test (OAT) and Leaky Gut or Food Sensitivity testing.
 All this helps us determine the areas of the brain and body that may be involved in any particular case.
 Once we identify the areas that aren’t working or integrating properly, we apply neurological therapies that are specific to regions of the brain involved in our findings, and promote repetitive stimulation to help create neuroplasticity in those networks of neurons.
 By doing this stimulation it helps these different networks in the brain integrate more efficiently.
 Whatever is found on labs is addressed, most commonly overgrowth of bad bacteria, and poor utilization of vitamins and minerals or lack thereof.